red-hat-data-services/NeMo-Guardrails/docs/getting-started/installation-guide.md

 - `dev`: packages required by some extra Guardrails features for developers, such as the **autoreload** feature.
 - `eval`: packages used for the Guardrails [evaluation tools](../../nemoguardrails/evaluate/README.md).
-- `openai`: installs the latest `openai` package supported by the NeMo Guardrails Library.
+- `openai`: installs the latest `openai` package supported by the NeMo Guardrails library.
-- `sdd`: packages used by the [sensitive data detector](../user-guides/guardrails-library.md#sensitive-data-detection) integrated in the NeMo Guardrails Library.
+- `sdd`: packages used by the [sensitive data detector](../user-guides/guardrails-library.md#sensitive-data-detection) integrated in the NeMo Guardrails library.
 - `all`: installs all extra packages.

 To keep the footprint of `nemoguardrails` as small as possible, these are not installed by default.
 To install any of the extra dependencies you can use **pip** as well.
 For example, to install the `dev` extra dependencies, run the following command: